dart-lang/language/accepted/future-releases/variance/feature-specification.md

-If _X_ has the variance modifier `out` then it is a compile-time error for _X_ to occur in a non-covariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a covariant position in the type annotation of a covariant formal parameter (*this is a contravariant position in the member signature as a whole*).
+If _X_ has the variance modifier `out` then it is a compile-time error for _X_ to occur in a non-covariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a covariant position in the type annotation of a formal parameter which is covariant (*this is a contravariant position in the member signature as a whole*).

-*In particular, _X_ can not be the type of a method parameter (unless covariant), and it can not be the bound of a type parameter of a generic method.*
+*In particular, _X_ can not be the type of a method parameter (unless it is covariant).
+It can never be the bound of a type parameter of a generic method.*

-If _X_ has the variance modifier `in` then it is a compile-time error for _X_ to occur in a non-contravariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a contravariant position in the type of a covariant formal parameter. *For instance, _X_ can not be the return type of a method or getter, and it can not be the bound of a type parameter of a generic method.*
+If _X_ has the variance modifier `in` then it is a compile-time error for _X_ to occur in a non-contravariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a contravariant position in the type of a formal parameter which is covariant. *For instance, _X_ can never be the return type of a method or getter, and it can never be the bound of a type parameter of a generic method.*

 *If _X_ has the variance modifier `inout` then there are no variance related restrictions on the positions where it can occur in member